iAmWayneBenedict/smilehub/server/README.md

 - **Endpoints:**
   - `POST /POST/PATIENT/appointment.php`
     - **Description:** Create a new appointment for a user (This route is for patients account only).
+  - `POST /POST/SHARED/appointment.php`
+    - **Description:** Create a new appointment for a user (This route is for staff and admin account only).

 #### Request Body